 Similarly, a press release accompanying the United Kingdom’s (UK) AI Regulation declared: “As AI continues developing rapidly, questions have been raised about the future risks it could pose to people’s privacy, their human rights or their safety.”

-The need for stricter rules for AI in the US was highlighted in an article published October 22, 2021, by the White House Office of Science and Technology director Dr. Eric Lander and deputy director Dr. Alondra Nelson:
+The need for stricter rules for responsible AI in the US was highlighted in an article published October 22, 2021, by the White House Office of Science and Technology director Dr. Eric Lander and deputy director Dr. Alondra Nelson:

 “In the United States, some of the failings of AI may be unintentional, but they are serious, and they disproportionately affect already marginalized individuals and communities.”